 I’ve set this page up to be a handy reference point for all of the Publishing Contracts blog posts I’ve made.
 You’ll see a nice list below (as with the Introduction post) of all of the posts along with a quick summary.

 As you might have come to expect these posts do come with their very own disclaimer: These posts reflect my own experience with contracts and are intended for guidance and informational purposes only.
 They should not be taken as iron-clad advice for all publishing contracts and if in doubt you should seek specific advice.
-There are organisations, like the Society of Authors in the UK, who will be able to help with this and if you have an agent they should also be able to help.
+There are organisations, like the Society of Authors in the UK, who will be able to help with this or alternatively you can get in touch with me as I offer a Contracts Consultation service.

 If you’d like to learn about what goes into a publishing contract and what you, as an author, should keep an eye out for then look no further!
 I’ve dedicated a blog post to each of the areas below so that you can come back and take a look at your leisure.